 Press the top of the switch inwards to engage phantom power to the four mic inputs.
 Press the bottom of the switch to turn it off.

 When turned on (or off), the phantom power circuitry takes a few moments for voltage to ramp up (or down).
 This is perfectly normal.
-Just like me.
-Oh, and my imaginary friend Lazlo who helps me write all the manuals.
-Say hello to the nice folks Lazlo.

 Channel Strip Description